 relationship with the Yudhoyono presidency, this paper argues that Dr Yudhoyono enjoys the loyalty and trust of the TNI elite.
 The current relationship can be defined as partnership where the President protects the institutional interests of the TNI while insulating it from excessive reform measures that might impede its effectiveness and in return benefits from the assurance that the TNI will secure his Presidency.

-Country and Region Studies / Policy Briefs / Southeast Asia and ASEAN
+Country and Region Studies / Policy Reports / Southeast Asia and ASEAN

 Last updated on 27/10/2014